Lovesexy: Music

 Side two opens with the machine gun-like pace of "Dance On", which lambastes negative aspects of society, somewhat akin to "Sign O' the Times".
-The title track follows, described by Prince as "The feeling you get when you fall in love ... not with a boy or girl but with the heavens above," and it is another energetic dance track; the "Good News" indeed Prince extols its virtues graphically and then he and Cat Glover share an orgasm, both using sped up Camille-like vocals, going from Prince's voice to Cat's.
+The title track follows, described by Prince as "The feeling you get when you fall in love ... not with a boy or girl but with the heavens above," and it is another energetic dance track; the "Good News" indeed Prince extols its virtues graphically and then he and Cat Glover share an orgasm, both using sped-up Camille-like vocals, going from Cat's voice to Prince's.
 This leads into "When 2 R in Love", a sex-infused ballad recorded during the sessions for the untitled black album.
-Next is the almost sparse, but uplifting "I Wish U Heaven", which says that no matter what controversy or opposition one may bring, the end result is still wishing your enemy the best.
+Next is the almost sparse, but uplifting "I Wish U Heaven", which says that no matter what controversy or opposition one may bring, the result is still wishing your enemy the best.
 It follows a Biblical proverb about "blessing those that curse you, loving those that hate you, for it heaps hot coals on their heads".
 The last track is "Positivity", which echoes the theme of "Dance On".
 It extols the virtues of staying positive, while asking the listener to examine examples of negativity and negative aspects of the world; overlooking the quick thrill and pushing toward being positive throughout it.
 The song continuously asks the question "Have you had your plus sign today?"
 The vocals are sung, but the bridge and extended portions are more of a spoken rap-type style that Prince had started to display as early as "Annie Christian" in 1981.
 The song ends with sounds of water rushing and a river over keyboard chords.
 This final song was later given to Mavis Staples for her 1991 album, The Voice.

 Critical reception

 The cover (based on a photo by Jean Baptiste Mondino) caused some controversy upon release as it depicts Prince in the nude.
 Some record stores refused to stock it or wrapped the album in black, although Lovesexy had been issued as a replacement for the hastily withdrawn The Black Album, which had an achromatic black cover.

 Lovesexy was Prince's least successful album since 1981, failing to break the top 10, being certified Gold and spending just 21 weeks on the US Billboard 200.
 While "Alphabet St." managed to crack the top 10, it did not make a lasting impression and the subsequent two single releases failed to chart on the Hot 100.

-The situation in the United Kingdom was more positive, where the album debuted at number 1 and all the singles became top 40 hits.
+The situation in the United Kingdom was more positive, where the album debuted at number 1 (Prince's first number-one album in the UK) and all the singles became top 40 hits.
+In addition, the Lovesexy Tour (which concluded in February 1989) was a massive success across Europe and Japan.